 Panerai Watches with California Dials

-According to Jose Pereztroika, a Panerai historian and myth-buster, Rolex supplied the (not yet named) California dials (made by Stern Frères of Patek Philippe fame) to Panerai in 1944.
-However, this is in direct contradiction to Panerai’s claim that their 1936 prototypes had the Roman/Arabic/geometric style dials.
+According to Jose Pereztroika, a Panerai historian and myth-buster, Rolex also supplied the (not yet named) California dials (made by Stern Frères of Patek Philippe fame) to Panerai in 1944.
+However, this is in direct contradiction to Panerai’s claim that its 1936 prototypes had the Roman/Arabic/geometric style dials.